Have you ever wondered why, after years of dedicated yoga practice, you are still not able to realise that elusive pose?

 First of all it helps you to avoid injuries in your yoga practice.
 Secondly it helps you realize that the point of compression might prematurely stop you from accessing the part of your body you are looking to stretch.
 You can then stop, accept and give yourself the opportunity to be ok with it.
-You can also change the way you do a pose, or decide to practice a completely different pose that suits your body better.
+You can also change the way you do a pose, or decide to practise a completely different pose that suits your body better.
 This way you may still be able to stretch that particular area you wanted to target – just via a different route.

 Sometimes there are ways around compression.
 Moving a bone out or in, or changing the angle of your body can allow you to bypass a point of compression and to find another pathway that is freer.
-It’s helpful to be open to exploring other ways of stretching the targeted body part and for this to happen you, or the teacher, need an understanding of why you are practicing a certain pose and what the function of that pose is.
+It’s helpful to be open to exploring other ways of stretching the targeted body part and for this to happen you, or the teacher, need an understanding of why you are practising a certain pose and what the function of that pose is.

 Let’s use the outer hips as an example.
 When your particular body structure doesn’t support one pose to stretch the outer hips, you could try another pose.
 For example, when practising Pigeon pose if the hips are tight then the stretch will be felt in the knees instead, which can cause pain, or worse, injury.

 If this happens, it’s a better idea to perform Eye of the Needle pose (below) instead until the hips have opened up more and Pigeon pose becomes both safe and enjoyable.

 How to recognize whether the restriction you feel in your body is because of tension or compression?